 - If you’re unable to select text, the text may be part of an image.
 In Acrobat, to export image text to text that can be selected, choose Tools > Scan & OCR > Recognize Text > In This File.

-- If the Cut, Copy, Copy with Formatting, and Paste commands are unavailable when you select text, the author of the PDF may have set restrictions against copying text.
+- If the Cut, Copy, Copy with Formatting, and Paste commands are unavailable when you select the text, the author may have set restrictions to copying text.

-- If the text you copy uses a font that isn’t available on your system, the font will be substituted with a close match or a default font.
+- If the text you copy uses a font that isn’t available on your system, the font is substituted with a close match or default font.

 Choose Edit > Copy to copy the selected text to another application.